mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 5. Dashboard page for import/export to/from file and import from Shortcode Exec PHP

 == Changelog ==

+= 2.10 =
+* Security fix.

+= 2.0.9 =
+* Bug Fix: Was incorrectly stripping slashes from Short Code Exec PHP code on import.

+= 2.0.8 =
+* Bug Fix: Code Editor now usable on RTL language sites.
+Forced code section to be LTR.

+= 2.0.7 =
+* Bug Fix: Displaying code editor that had textarea tag in the code element it failed to display properly

 = 2.0.6 =
 * Bug Fix: Import file operation was stripping out backslashes out of code